Jonathan, son of Kevin:

 Issue(s): Tomb of Dracula #59, Tomb of Dracula #60

-It's also worth noting that after a brief spurt of guest stars, we haven't seen any more since issue #53 despite the series changing its setting from the UK to the US, which could have made other character's appearances more plausible.
+It's also worth noting that after a brief spurt of guest stars, we haven't seen any more since issue #53 despite the series changing its setting from the UK to the US, which could have made other characters' appearances more plausible.

 And after issue #60, the book goes into a bi-monthly status.
 This book survived the death of the horror fad and a near-cancellation and/or earlier decision to go bi-monthly.
 But, according to an essay by Marv Wolfman that replaces the lettercol for issue #60: "The sales for TOMB OF DRACULA had risen sharply over the past months.
 It seemed that new readers picked up our fiftieth issue with the Silver Surfer, liked what they saw, and have stuck with the book ever since".
 Now, however, Gene Colan is forced to drop something from his schedule to work on the new Howard the Duck newspaper strip (which won't actually last very long).
 According to the essay, Wolfman didn't want to continue the book without Colan, so they've agreed to drop the book to a bi-monthly status rather than cancel it completely (although in parallel Wolfman apparently also revamped a plot in anticipation of cancelling the series altogether).
 The essay also asks readers to write appeals to Colan directly:

-I ask that you write to Gene, tell him what you feel about his art on TOD, and - if you wish to - how much you hope he'll be able to continue both monthly titles as well as the daily strop.
+I ask that you write to Gene, tell him what you feel about his art on TOD, and - if you wish to - how much you hope he'll be able to continue both monthly titles as well as the daily strip.
 Please send these directly to Gene in care of Marvel and not to the same page as your comments on this issue.

-Since the series only lasts another 10 issue while the Howard the Duck strip is taken over by Val Mayerik before that, i started off not really believing that it wasn't low sales that was really pushing the book to bi-monthly status.
+Since the series only lasts another 10 issues while the Howard the Duck strip is taken over by Val Mayerik before that, i started off not really believing that it wasn't low sales that was really pushing the book to bi-monthly status.
 If the book were really selling that well, Marvel would have gotten another artist.
 But the request to send appeals to Colan has me second guessing that.

 In any event, the conclusion of the Satanist storyline.
 Head Satanist Anton Lupeski has allied himself with Quincy Harker's vampire hunting crew.